 Chickens can’t also expect so many nutrients from husks.
 Corn husks are good for quenching your flock’s hunger.
 They are usually fed to chickens as snacks, giving chickens something to munch on during the day.
 They are perfectly safe for your chicken to eat!
 Thus, if you are contemplating whether it is okay or not, the answer is it’s totally okay.

 Next to the question of being edible or not comes the “Is it healthy?” question.
 Are corn husks healthy for your flock?
-Corn husks, when compared to the corn’s kernel, contain fewer nutrients.
-In fact, husks can almost be void of the crucial nutrients for chickens.
+Compared to the corn kernel, corn husks contain significantly fewer nutrients.
+Husks can almost be void of crucial nutrients for chickens.

 Corns are usually the crop that can give your pets extra fat.
 Corns are known to be high in calories.
 They are used as fattening for pigs most often.
 Therefore, we can conclude that too much corn can cause extra and unnecessary fat for your flock.